 Growing professionally in Christ means to develop a deep and intimate relationship with Him.
 Becoming closer to Christ will naturally help us to grow a Christlike character, with temperance in all things, a positive attitude, wisdom, and the fruits of the Holy Spirit.

-In addition to connecting with Christ more deeply, there are a number of specific qualities of Christ that we should strive to develop, such as strong ethics (Philippians 4:8), perseverance (2 Peter 1:5-11), being industrious (Ecclesiastes 9:10), excellence (Philippians 1:9-10), love (1Thessalonians 4:1), humility, trust, and wise use of time.
+In addition to connecting with Christ more deeply, there are a number of specific qualities of Christ that we should strive to develop, such as strong ethics (Philippians 4:8), perseverance (2 Peter 1:5-11), industriousness (Ecclesiastes 9:10), excellence (Philippians 1:9-10), love (1Thessalonians 4:1), humility, trust, and wise use of time.

 Although these can be difficult qualities to develop, we can develop them with Christ’s help.
-Here are a few basic principles that can guide our striving toward growing as professionals in Christ:
+Here are a few basic principles that can guide our growth as professionals in Christ:

 - Remember that developing skills requires time and patience.
 As the Bible reminds us in Ecclesiastes 3:1-8, there is a time for everything.
 We can only grow by setting aside time for the things that are important, and by continuing to work on them patiently even when it takes longer than we would like.